yyang35/bactrack/README.md

 Feel free to chose between conda or pip.

-If you only need a workable version, use pip to install this package and use HiGHS would enough for you.
+If you only need a workable version, use pip to install bactrack and use HiGHS would enough for you.

 However, if you require CBC/ GUROBI solver (which need conda environment), specifically when you want obtain fastest run-time by using GUROBI and ready to apply for an academic liense from [Gurobi](https://www.gurobi.com/solutions/gurobi-optimizer), you should set up conda enviroment.